Eden Park, West Virginia: Captain Farley's Raid

 Captain Henry Farley, a veteran of the Revolutionary War and resident of Montgomery County, Virginia, was the first known Anglo visitor to present-day Gill.
 In June 1792, Captain Farley passed through the area while pursuing a Native American war party that had raided Virginia settlements at Bluestone River.
 By the time he reached what is today Gill, he and his group had already engaged the retreating natives in the headwaters of Coal River and in the Guyandotte River valley some two miles below what is today Logan.
 Farley pursued the natives to the mouth of the Guyandotte River before returning home.

 Eden Park Coal Company

 Eden Park Coal Company, founded on August 24, 1922, established its headquarters in Atenville.
 Incorporators were Philip Hager of Hamlin (50 shares), John D. Shelton of Sand Creek (50 shares), Shelby Shelton of Sand Creek (50 shares), Dr. D.P.
 Crockett of Big Creek (45 shares), and Mrs. D.P.
 Crockett of Huntington (5 shares).
 This company created Eden Park, a company town, in order to provide housing for miners.
-It was a short-lived ventured.
+It was a short-lived venture.
 The company, and the town, died when local Green Porter stabbed and killed J.X.
 Hill, the mine owner or boss, over a disputed poker game.